ReconnectedCC/docs/rules.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**4.10.1** This includes in private messages to a player who did not consent to discussing them, or who no longer wishes to discuss them.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**4.10.2** Discussing any of the above topics with players who are under the age of 18 is completely disallowed, even in private messages, even if they are contributing to the discussion and even outside of the server. **Any** disrepsect to the age of consent will result in a non-negotiable ban.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**4.10.2** Discussing any of the above topics with players who are under the age of 18 is completely disallowed, even in private messages, even if they are contributing to the discussion and even outside of the server. **Any** disrespect to the age of consent will result in a non-negotiable ban.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**4.10.3** Discussion of NSFW topics is generally not recommended and should be taken with caution, and should be only taken when a staff member is active and can judge the dicussion.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**4.10.4** Whenever anything makes you uncomfortable, please contact a staff member privately.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**4.10.3** Whenever anything makes you uncomfortable, please contact a staff member privately.

 **4.11** Stealing items or money from a player, shop, company or service, even if they have trusted you, even via an introspection module, is forbidden.
 This includes through abusing alt accounts, redistributing paid software, scamming, ransomware, impersonation.